A Session Type System for Asynchronous Unreliable Broadcast Communication: Session Types

 Rules \TVar, and \TRec are standard.
 Rule \TVar requires that recursive variables are mapped in the $\Gamma$ context and checks whether the arguments application has the correct type with respect to context $\Gamma$.
 Similarly rule \TRec requires to checks context $\Gamma$ and the recursive definition for type consistency.

 The typing judgement for networks, $\Gamma; \Delta \types N$, is defined as the least relation that satisfies the rules in \Figure{network_typing}.
 Rule \TNode type a network node.
-The rule combines the contexts of the process and the session buffer terms using operator \sessionop.
-Rule \TNode requires that all the names that appear in the network process have their corresponding session buffer present in the network node.
+The rule combines the contexts of the process, $P$, and the session buffer terms, $B$ using operator \sessionop.
+Rule \TNode requires that $\dom{\Delta} = \dom{\Theta}$ implying that: i) all the session names that appear in the network process have their corresponding session buffer present in the network node; and ii) process $P$ does not contain free session variables, i.e.~$x: T \notin \Delta$.

 Rule \TPar requires that parallel components of a network should share the same type for common $s$-endpoints.
 The next rule is \TCRes, which restricts shared name $a$ by removing it from $\Gamma$.
 Finally, rule \TSRes captures the interaction intuition between the $\aggr s$-endpoint and the $s$-endpoints.
 A session name $s$ can be restricted whenever its two endpoints are dual when in the same state $c$, or if only the $\aggr s$-endpoint is present in the typing context.
 The latter condition captures the case where the $s$-endpoints were not created due to message loss or lost due to recovery.